Holographic Interfaces in Symmetric Product Orbifolds: Introduction

 A key objective of this paper is to show that the interfaces constructed in section \ref{sec:def_sym_orbifold_boundary_states} provide a holographic description of $AdS_2$ branes (and the open strings thereon) in type IIB superstring theory on $AdS_3 \times S^3 \times \mathbb{T}^4$.
 In the presence of $k$ units of NSNS-flux, the dual CFT is supposed to be given by a marginal deformation of symmetric product orbifold of $\mathbb{T}^4$.
 When $k=1$, i.e.~for minimal amount of NSNS-flux, the dual CFT has been argued to coincide with the orbifold fixed point \cite{Eberhardt:2018ouy}, without any need for further deformation.
 As evidence, Gaberdiel et al.~were able to show that the spectrum of the string theory agreed with that of the symmetric product orbifold CFT.
 Later, the matching was extended to string amplitudes and correlation functions.
 In particular it was understood that the string worldsheet in calculations of closed string amplitudes localises to the boundary of the $AdS_3$ target space.
 This has been exploited to calculate string amplitudes and compare them with the corresponding correlation functions in the dual CFT, see in particular \cite{Eberhardt:2019ywk,Dei:2020zui}.
 The holographic description of spherical branes in the tensionless limit of type IIB superstring theory on $AdS_3 \times S^3 \times \mathbb{T}^4$ was addressed in \cite{Gaberdiel:2021kkp}.
 More concretely, it was found that (some) spherical branes are dual to special cases of the boundaries in symmetric product orbifolds that were studied extensively by Belin et al.~in \cite{Belin:2021nck} by applying standard constructions of boundary CFT, see in particular \cite{Recknagel:2002qq}.
-With the exception of appendix \ref{app:large_N_spherical}, which contains some new perspectives on correlation functions in the presence of spherical branes, our work will focus on $AdS_2$ branes.
-In the tensionless limit, these possess a few special features that deserve to be spelled out right away.
-While for generic values of the level $k$ there exists a continuous family of $AdS_2$ branes, the tensionless limit of IIB superstring theory admit a unique $AdS_2$ brane in the $AdS_3$ factor of the target space.\footnote{In \cite{Gaberdiel:2021kkp} the authors constructed two boundary states.
-Here we only admit one special linear combination thereof in order to restore the rotations symmetry with respect to half-rotations of $AdS_3$.
-This additional feature makes the boundary state unique.} Quite remarkably, the couplings of this unique $AdS_2$ brane to (physical) closed string states are trivial.
-To understand this, recall that $AdS_2$ branes only couple to bulk states with winding number $w=0$.
-But the tensionless string has no non-trivial physical states with $w=0$ and hence the $AdS_2$ brane appears transparent to closed strings.
-We shall discuss below how all these features emerge from the proposed holographic description.
-In order to do so we extend the match of bulk partition functions \cite{Eberhardt:2018ouy} to the case of $AdS_2$ branes.
-Our matching of spectra is based on formulas for the partition function of open strings on $AdS_2$ branes in (global and) thermal $AdS_3$ backgrounds that we derive in section \ref{sec:tensionless_strings}, see in particular eq.~\eqref{eq:STspectrum}.
-For a concise summary of the holographic relation we propose, the reader might also find the box on page \pageref{central_box} useful.
+Our work is complementary to these developments and focuses fully on $AdS_2$ branes.